alinex/node-config/README.md

       // may get an error if values already loaded
     });

-The `name` here is the name of the config which may be used in reporting.
+The `name` here is the name of the configuration which may be used in reporting.
 The `values` maybe changed.

 If an error is returned it will also be returned while adding the check or within the constructor.
 But it won't stop the processing.
 You may also throw an error